Qualification: BA (Hons)

 Year one

-In the first teaching block you will be working as an ensemble exploring storytelling and encountering approaches to devising work, as well as encountering text and choral work through use of Ancient Greek text.
+In the first teaching block, you will be working as an ensemble exploring storytelling and encountering approaches to devising work, as well as encountering text and choral work through the use of Ancient Greek text.

 This module will engage students in the study of the history, impact and ethos of theatre by focusing on key ideas and approaches that have formed its development.
 Topics to be studied include, but are not limited to theatre history, theories of performance and exploration of the political, social and ethical response, role, responsibility and impact of theatre in relation to societies.